resharthy-g/url-shortener/README.md

 ## License

-This project was built as a learning project and is shared publicly for educational and portfolio purposes.
+Developed for educational and portfolio purposes.
+All rights reserved.
-Reuse, redistribution, or commercial use of this code is not permitted without permission.